 Ghee is simply a must in the pantry of any Traditional Cook.
 Clarified butter as it is also known, has been used for thousands of years by Indian cultures for cooking.
 Traces of ghee have been found on fragments of Indian pottery dating as far back as 6500 BC!

 Even those with a dairy allergy usually find ghee presents no trouble for them.
-This is because all the milk solids (proteins like casein) as well as the milk sugar (lactose) are removed from the butter during the clarification process into ghee.
+This is because removing all the milk solids (proteins like casein) as well as the milk sugar (lactose) from the butter during the clarification process renders ghee a nonallergenic oil.

 Like coconut oil, ghee does not need refrigeration and keeps well on the counter or pantry for many months.